LucasB1797/Algorithmic-Empath-Human-Fallibility/README.md

-# The Algorithmic Empath: Building Models That Understand Human Fallibility (Extended Edition)
+# The Algorithmic Empath: Building Models That Understand Human Fallibility

 ## Introduction, The Myth of the Perfect Machine